liangyy/brainxcan/README.md

 R dependencies are: `ggplot2`, `dplyr`, `optparse`, `logging`, `rmarkdown`, `pdftools`, `patchwork`, `oro.nifti`, `data.table`, `pander`, `arrow`, `TwoSampleMR`.

-In below, we provide an example for installing R dependencies as a conda environment.
+Below, we provide an example for installing R dependencies as a conda environment.
 Any standalone R installation with these dependent packages being installed should work just fine.

 ```